chamilo/mobile/README.md

 Chamilo LMS Mobile Messaging app
 ================================

-This is a PhoneGap mobile app to get notifications of new messages from the Chamilo LMS campus of your choice.
+This is a Cordova mobile app to get notifications of new messages from the Chamilo LMS campus of your choice.

 The finished application should: